AliiMahmoud/Cloud-DevOps/infrastructure-as-code-challenges/1- Create an EC2 instance in a given VPC/readme.md

 ## Additional Section

->    lets refine our template to not be a region specific as the subnet Id we provided is for a specific region and also each region has its unique AMI ids associated to it.
-Let's pass parameters to our script instead of writing them directly.
+>    lets refine our template to not be a region specific as each region has its unique AMI ids associated to it.
+Let's pass parameters to our script instead of hard-coding them.

 - Create `parameters.json` file
     ```json